VictoriaSweet/Challenge-1/README.md

-# Challenge one of coding bootcamp
+# Challenge-1 of coding bootcamp

 ## Description
 The usage of this website is to help spread the information to assist in promoting those with small business' to grow and expand.
 Specificaly in search engine optimization, online reputation management and social media marketing.